 Some vehicles have a shield that attaches to the retaining clip at the front, passenger side corner of the stock pan.

-You might need to fabricate a connector or slightly bend the shield to bolt onto the PML pan.
+PML added a tab for the shield to bolt on to in July 2018.
+For pans without the tab, you might need to fabricate a connector or slightly bend the shield to bolt onto the PML pan.

 Drain for PML 722.6/NAG1 Deep Middle Transmission Pan

 PML placed the drain hole on the driver's side, near the rear of the vehicle for part number 11124 (as shown in picture).